logzio/cloudwatch-subscription-filters/README.md

 ##### ⚠️ Important note ⚠️

 If you've used the `services` field, you'll have to **wait 5 minutes** before creating new log groups for your chosen services.
-This is due to cold start and custom resource invocation, that can cause the trigger lambda to behave unexpectedly.
+This is due to cold start and custom resource invocation, that can cause the cause Lambda to behave unexpectedly.

 ### Changelog:

 - **1.0.0**: Initial release.